9beach/toke/README.md

 263.6M	100.0%	   n/a	  0KB/s	Big Buck Bunny
 ```

-You can easily find what the usages below are.
+You can easily get to know what the usages below are.

 ```
 toke list